Killeshandra: 17th century

 In the 17th century, following the Restoration after the civil war, Sir Francis Hamilton (1st Baron of Castle Hamilton) regained control of the area.
 He set about building a new market town of Killeshandra with Scottish settlers and migrant French Huguenot exiles who were especially noted for their industry linen skills and thrift.
 The new settlers and their families quickly adapted to the local conditions, beginning to grow flax and process linen in the Cavan region.

 During the early Plantation part of the 17th century the 'church of the old rath' was "reformed" for Protestant Scottish Episcopalian use and included glebe lands allocated to the parish, part of Anglican Kilmore diocese.
-An initial survey of Cavan parish churches reported that the Killeshandra church was newly roofed by 1634, and the sums of £20 Sterling for re-edifying works were imposed by diocese on the new parish.
-Later in the 17th century, the church was remodeled after the death in 1688, of Sir Charles Hamilton (2nd Baron Hamilton of Castle Hamilton) and his wife Catherine Semple.
-Sir Francis Hamilton (3rd Baron Hamilton of Castle Hamilton) added a transept with a crypt as a memorial to his parents Sir Charles and his wife, members of (the original) Scottish Hamilton patentee family.
+An initial survey of Cavan parish churches initiated by William Bedell Bishop of Kilmore, reported that the medieval Killeshandra church was already newly repaired with a new roof and east window added.
+The sum of £20 Sterling was therefore imposed in 1634 for further re-edifying works.
+Later in the 17th century, the church was remodeled by Sir Francis Hamilton (3rd Baron Hamilton of Castle Hamilton) after the death in 1688 of his father Sir Charles Hamilton (2nd Baron Hamilton of Castle Hamilton) and his wife Catherine Semple.
+A transept was added with a crypt as a memorial to his parents Sir Charles and his wife, members of (the original) Scottish Hamilton patentee family.
 Today, this church form part of the ruined protected structure along with the graveyard, enclosure wall and gate piers, (situated at the lower end of the town).
 When Sir Francis Hamilton (3rd Baron Hamilton of Castle Hamilton) died in 1713, his body was brought to Comber in County Down to be interred together with his (first) wife the Lady Catherine (nee Montgomery) who died 1692 in her Montgomery family vault.
 A large marble memorial plaque exists in the present Killeshandra Church of Ireland church detailing the life of Sir Francis Hamilton (3rd Baron of Castle Hamilton).
 It was subscribed to by Sir Francis surviving (2nd) wife Lady Anna Hamilton.
 She later remarried Lord Archibald Hamilton (no relation to the previous Hamilton's).
 Lay Anna died in 1719 and was laid to rest in Westminster Abbey, London.